Nobu Hotel Barcelona

 The Nobu Hotel Barcelona, formerly the Gran Hotel Torre Catalunya, is a skyscraper and hotel in Barcelona, Catalonia, Spain.
 Completed in 1970, has 25 floors and rises 100 metres (including mast) and 80 metres without mast.
-It is located near Barcelona Sants Railway Station, Plaça d'Espanya and three other skyscrapers: Edificio Allianz, Edificio Tarragona, Torre Núñez y Navarro.
+It is located near Barcelona Sants Railway Station, Plaça d'Espanya and three other high-rises: Edificio Allianz, Edificio Tarragona, Torre Núñez y Navarro.
 It was renamed Nobu Hotel Barcelona in 2019, following a major renovation.